Emil Vartazarian

-Emil Vartazarian is an Armenian-Iranian retired rugby and association football player who played in the India national rugby union team from 1998 to 2006.
+Emil Vartazarian is an Armenian-Iranian retired rugby and association football player who played for the India national rugby union team from 1998 to 2006.
 He has also played professional football for Bengal Mumbai FC in the Mumbai Super Division League alongside Mohammedan Sporting in the Calcutta Football League.

 Club career

 Vartazarian came here from Tehran in 1987 when he was 10, as many Armenians do.
 They come to study at the Armenian College (Kolkata) and Philanthropic Academy of Calcutta.

 Besides Rugby, Vartazarian was also good enough in association football and played for Jamshid Nassiri managed Bengal Mumbai FC in the MDFA Elite League from 2003 to 2004.
 He previously played for Kolkata-based Mohammedan Sporting in 2001–02 season, after graduating in film studies from St. Xavier's College.